Updated on August 31st, 2020

 Under normal circumstances you may want to try these:

-A 3 ½ hour drive brought us into Memphis & it was evident that things were already changing.
+The Nashville to Memphis drive took us 3 ½ hour drive & it was evident that things were already changing.
 It was beginning to concern me that we did not have an exit strategy.
 We were being sensible in terms of our hand-washing & sanitising, but my biggest fear was to get ill & trapped in the US.
 When & how would we get treatment if we needed it?
 How long before we were able to get home?

 For the evening we headed to Beale Street on the Trolley Bus.
 The streets were deserted but riding on the empty bus was fun.
 Beale Street is termed “America’s Most Iconic Street” & “Official Home of the Blues”.